nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 32
 00:01:55,910 --> 00:01:59,408
-[SPEAKER_01]: I do need to make Mabel an appointment for this week sometime.
+[SPEAKER_01]: I do need to make Mabel an appointment for this week sometime, she's due.

 33
 00:01:59,388 --> 00:02:03,222